THE SCORCH TRIALS

 This is quickly abandoned and the film gets the group out into the desert where it seems to wander around in a big circle trying to figure out what it is doing.
 The group pass through ruins, encounter zombies, are drugged by a warlord, encounter two different factions of rebels and that is about it.
 Your average 1980s B-budget Italian copy of Mad Max 2 (1981) would have managed to get through this in a third of the running time whereas the feeling here is that Wes Ball drags each of these scenes out into a massive series of set-pieces because the film has absolutely nothing else happening.
 We get large-scale scenes of Dylan OBrien and Rosa Salazar falling through a collapsing building, another sequence where the rebel lair is blown up as the WCKD troops arrive and a big shootout climax.
 All of the action is maximised for the 3D camera ie. half the reason they are in a collapsed building is so that the 3D camera can look up/down at them through a slowly cracking glass window, or the destruction of Jorges stronghold where the explosions are rigged to come at us in 3D depth.
 Equally, the film throws in several hordes of zombies it should be worth noting in the book that the Cranks are supposed to be merely infected with something that is turning them insane but this occurs to differing degrees where some of them are also able to hold conversation, whereas here they are no more than standard horror movie zombies.
 It feels like a film that is nothing except kinesis, shooting and explosions for their own sake.
 Even the Divergent sequels and their laughably one-dimensional politics have more going on in them than that.

-This is to be followed by the third film in the series The Death Cure (2018).
+This was followed by the third film in the series The Death Cure (2018).